What is porting a mortgage, and how does it work?

 Can I borrow more money when porting a mortgage?

-Do you have to pay a deposit when porting a mortgage?
+Do you need a deposit when porting a mortgage?

 Yes, you'll still need to pay a deposit when porting a mortgage from one property to another.
 But you'll usually use the equity that you have in your current home as the deposit on your new one, as opposed to needing to save up.